skade/rfcs/text/0000-rust-project-conferences.md

 # Alternatives
 [alternatives]: #alternatives

-There would still be no rules for what's necessary to become an official Rust event.
+There would still be no guidelines under which events can contact the Rust team.

 # Unresolved questions
 [unresolved]: #unresolved-questions